01xz/c4e/README.md

 - enter the `c4e-workspace` directory;
 - edit `devcontainer.json` and `setup.sh` regarding your situation;
 - click `reopen in container` in VS Code.

+Due to end of life for CentOS 7, c4e will remain maintained until 30 June 2024.